phac-nml/mpox-resources/resistance/README.md

 ## Resistance Mutations

-A systematic literature review was conducted by...
+A systematic literature review was conducted by first compiling a list of antivirals used for Mpox treatment from national and international public health guidelines.
+These antivirals were then used as key words in combination with "monkeypox", "resistance" and "resistance mutation" to perform searches of PubMed and Google Scholar.
+Gene annotation information was  gathered from NCBI.

 - `data/literature_review.csv`: Data recorded during the literature review.
 - `data/resistance_mutations.tsv`: Mutations formatted as search patterns to extract from `nextclade` output.